 You should have your ID card with you at all times, to enable access not just to the Library but to other University buildings and facilities.
 If you lose it you should apply for a new one.

-If you do forget your card though, as long as you have a Managed Windows Service username and password you can self-issue a temporary ID card in the Harold Cohen and Sydney Jones Libraries.
+If you do forget your card though, as long as you have a Managed Windows Service username and password you can self-issue a temporary day pass in the Harold Cohen and Sydney Jones Libraries.
 This allows you access to the Library until 6am the next day.
-Cards are issued from a kiosk in the ground floor Reception area in either Library.
+This pass is issued from a kiosk in the ground floor Reception area in either Library.
 You can request a maximum of 15 temporary passes per academic year.

-A card will not be issued if you have a block on your library record, either a Finance or Visa block, or a Library block due to unpaid debts or unreturned items.
+A temporary pass will not be issued if you have a block on your library record, either a Finance or Visa block, or a Library block due to unpaid debts or unreturned items.

 If you are a new student and do not yet have your University ID card you may still be able to self-issue a temporary pass, which is valid until the next day.
 If you are unable to do this please speak to library staff.